postgrespro/postgres_cluster/README.md

-# `Postgresql multi-master`
+# `PostgreSQL multimaster`

-Multi-master is an extension and set of patches to a Postegres database, that turns Postgres into a synchronous shared-nothing cluster to provide OLTP scalability and high availability with automatic disaster recovery.
+`multimaster` is a PostgreSQL extension with a set of patches that turns PostgreSQL into a synchronous shared-nothing cluster to provide Online Transaction Processing (OLTP) scalability and high availability with automatic disaster recovery.

 ## Features